Essays

 Read more...

-Steerswomen, Embodied Knowledge & Epistemologies of Usefulness
+Steerswomen, Embodied Knowledge & Epistemologies of Immediacy

 I write think a lot about speculative fiction and how we might be able to imagine a future together, especially in the difficult times we are in right now.
 I’ve been working on a larger essay that goes more into detail about the political (anarchist) response to societal collapse that incorporates a lot of different frameworks, but today I want to spend some time talking about some of my new favorite books.